 - Reputation matters the most for doctors and dentists (47 percent) and for restaurants and cafes (46 percent).

 In terms of reputation, the study indicates that the most important of seven identified traits when selecting a local business to use is reliability (27 percent), with expertise (21 percent) and professionalism (18 percent) next-most important.

 Finally, some 61 percent have recommended a local business to people they know via word-of-mouth, with Facebook (38 percent) the next-most popular recommendation method.

-Do you see online reviews becoming a bigger or smaller purchase driver in the years ahead?
+How do you see online reviews affecting the consumer’s path to purchase?
+Do you see online reviews becoming an even bigger purchase driver component in the years ahead?